junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Telework Improvements Act of 2007”.
+This Act may be cited as the “Telework Improvements Act of 2008”.

 ## § 2.
-Government-wide telework requirement

-- **(a)** *Requirement*
-  - **(1)** *In general* Not later than 180 days after the date of the enactment of this Act, the head of each agency shall establish a policy under which employees may be authorized to telework.
-Authorized employees shall be allowed to telework at least 20 percent of the hours worked in every 2 administrative workweeks.
-  - **(2)** *Applicability* The policy established by each agency under this subsection shall, in conformance with uniform guidelines which shall be established under section 3(2), ensure that the opportunity to telework is made available to employees to the maximum extent possible without diminishing employee performance or agency operations.
-  - **(3)** *Rule of construction* Nothing in this Act shall be considered to require any employee to telework.
-- **(b)** *Exceptions* Nothing in subsection (a) shall be considered—
-  - **(1)** to require that teleworking be made available to any employee whose duties and responsibilities—
-    - **(A)** require daily access to classified information;
-    - **(B)** require daily face-to-face contact with members of the public or other persons, or the use of equipment, at the employee’s regular place of employment; or
-    - **(C)** are such that their performance from a site removed from the employee’s regular place of employment is not feasible; or
-  - **(2)** to prevent an agency from temporarily denying permission to telework in the case of any employee who needs any additional training.
-- **(c)** *Coordination with continuity of operations plan* Nothing in this section shall prevent an agency from permitting an employee to telework as part of a continuity of operations plan.
+Teleworking

+- **(a)** *In general* Part III of title 5, United States Code, is amended by inserting after chapter 63 the following:
+- **(b)** *Technical and conforming amendments*
+  - **(1)** The analysis for part III of title 5, United States Code, is amended by inserting after the item relating to chapter 63 the following:
+  - **(2)** Section 622 of the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 2005, as contained in the Consolidated Appropriations Act, 2005 (5 U.S.C.
+6120 note) is amended by striking “designate a “Telework Coordinator” to be” and inserting “appoint or designate a Telework Managing Officer to be”.

 ## § 3.
-Implementation

-In order to carry out the purposes of this Act—

-- **(1)** the head of each agency shall ensure that—
-  - **(A)** appropriate training is provided to supervisors and managers and to all employees who are authorized to telework; and
-  - **(B)** no distinction is made between teleworkers and nonteleworkers for the purposes of performance appraisals; and
-- **(2)** the General Services Administration, in consultation with the Office of Personnel Management, shall provide advice, assistance, and guidance to agencies, including with respect to—
-  - **(A)** questions of eligibility, including considerations relating to employee performance;
-  - **(B)** information security;
-  - **(C)** making teleworking part of the agency’s (including individual supervisors’ and managers’) goals;
-  - **(D)** in coordination with the Federal Emergency Management Agency, continuity of operations planning; and
-  - **(E)** the grievance process employees should follow in the event of a dispute that relates to teleworking.
+Chief Human Capital Officers Council

+- **(a)** *In general* Chapter 14 of title 5, United States Code, is amended by adding at the end the following:
+- **(b)** *Technical and conforming amendments*
+  - **(1)** Chapter 14 of title 5, United States Code, is amended by striking the matter before section 1401 and inserting the following:
+  - **(2)** The analysis for part II of title 5, United States Code, is amended by striking the item relating to chapter 14 and inserting the following:
+  - **(3)** Section 1303 of Public Law 107–296 (5 U.S.C.
+1401 note) is repealed.

 ## § 4.
-Telework managing officer

-- **(a)** *In general* There shall be within each agency an officer to be known as the “Telework Managing Officer”.
-The Telework Managing Officer shall—
-  - **(1)** in the case of an agency which has a position of Chief Human Capital Officer—
-    - **(A)** be appointed by the Chief Human Capital Officer of such agency; and
-    - **(B)** be compensated at not less than the minimum rate of basic pay for grade GS–15 of the General Schedule; and
-  - **(2)** in the case of an agency which does not have a position of Chief Human Capital Officer, be appointed or designated—
-    - **(A)** by the head of such agency; and
-    - **(B)** be compensated at not less than the minimum rate of basic pay for grade GS–15 of the General Schedule.
-- **(b)** *Limitations* An individual may not hold the position of Telework Managing Officer as a noncareer appointee (as defined in section 3132(a)(7) of title 5, United States Code), and such position may not be considered or determined to be of a confidential, policy-determining, policy-making, or policy-advocating character.
-- **(c)** *Duties and responsibilities* The duties and responsibilities of the Telework Managing Officer of an agency are as follows:
-  - **(1)** Serving as—
-    - **(A)** an advisor to the head of the agency and the Chief Human Capital Officer of such agency (if any) on teleworking;
-    - **(B)** a resource on teleworking for supervisors, managers, and employees of such agency; and
-    - **(C)** the agency’s primary point of contact on teleworking matters for employees of such agency, Congress, and other agencies.
-  - **(2)** Ensuring that the agency’s teleworking policy is communicated effectively to employees.
-  - **(3)** Ensuring that electronic or written notification is provided to each employee of specific telework programs and the agency’s teleworking policy, including authorization criteria and application procedures.
-  - **(4)** Developing and administering a tracking system for compliance with Government-wide telework reporting requirements.
-  - **(5)** Providing to the Comptroller General (and to the General Services Administration) such information as the Comptroller General may require to prepare the annual reports under section 5(b).
-  - **(6)** Establishing a system for receiving feedback from agency employees on the agency’s teleworking policy.
-  - **(7)** Developing and implementing a program to identify and remove barriers to teleworking and maximize teleworking opportunities in the agency.
-  - **(8)** Performing such other duties and responsibilities relating to teleworking as the head of the agency may require.
-- **(d)** *Telework Coordinator* The appointment or designation of a Telework Managing Officer under subsection (a) shall be considered to satisfy the provisions of section 622 of division B of the Consolidated Appropriations Act, 2005 (Public Law 108–447) requiring the designation of a “Telework Coordinator”.

-## § 5.
-Annual telework agency rating

-- **(a)** *In general* The Comptroller General shall establish a system for evaluating—
-  - **(1)** the teleworking policy of each agency; and
-  - **(2)** employee participation in telework programs at each agency.
-- **(b)** *Report* The Comptroller General shall, based on the system established under subsection (a), submit an annual report to the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate.
-Such report shall, with respect to the year covered by the report—
-  - **(1)** evaluate the teleworking policy of each agency;
-  - **(2)** for each agency, indicate the total number of employees in such agency and identify—
-    - **(A)** the number of employees who were eligible to telework;
-    - **(B)** the number of employees who teleworked an average of at least once a week on a regular basis, determined based on time spent actually teleworking;
-    - **(C)** the number of employees who teleworked at least once a month on a regular basis;
-    - **(D)** the number of employees who were not authorized to telework and the reason why they were not authorized;
-    - **(E)** the number of employees who were authorized to telework and then later stopped teleworking, the reasons why those employees stopped teleworking, and whether it was voluntary or due to other factors, such as office coverage needs or productivity; and
-    - **(F)** the extent to which barriers to maximizing teleworking opportunities have been identified and eliminated;
-  - **(3)** evaluate the compliance of each agency with the requirements of this Act; and
-  - **(4)** identify best practices in agency telework programs.

-## § 6.
-Continuity of operations

-- **(a)** *In general* The head of each agency shall ensure that, to the maximum extent practicable, teleworking is incorporated into the continuity of operations planning of such agency.
-- **(b)** *Coordination rule* The continuity of operations plan of an agency shall supersede any teleworking policy of such agency to the extent that they are inconsistent with one another.
+Reporting requirement

-- **(c)** *Reporting requirement* No later than 1 year after the date of the enactment of this Act, the General Services Administration, in coordination with the Office of Personnel Management, the Federal Emergency Management Agency, and the Chief Human Capital Officers Council, shall report to the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate on the incorporation of teleworking into agencies’ continuity of operations planning, including—
+- **(a)** *Incorporation of teleworking into continuity of operations planning* Within 12 months after the effective date of the regulations under section 6502(a)(2)(A) of title 5, United States Code (as amended by section 2), the General Services Administration, in coordination with the Office of Personnel Management, the Federal Emergency Management Agency, and the Chief Human Capital Officers Council, shall report to the appropriate committees of Congress on the incorporation of teleworking into agencies’ continuity of operations planning, including—
   - **(1)** the extent to which such incorporation has occurred within each of the respective agencies;
   - **(2)** the extent to which each agency has conducted continuity of operations tests and exercises incorporating teleworking for essential and non-essential personnel;
   - **(3)** the extent to which agencies have used teleworking in response to emergencies; and
   - **(4)** any recommendations the General Services Administration considers appropriate.

-## § 7.
-Definitions

-For purposes of this Act—
+- **(b)** *Definitions* For purposes of this section—
+  - **(1)** the term appropriate committees of Congress means the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate;

-- **(1)** the term employee has the meaning given such term by section 2105 of title 5, United States Code;
+  - **(2)** the terms teleworking and continuity of operations have the meanings given those terms by section 6501 of title 5, United States Code (as amended by section 2); and
-- **(2)** the term agency means an Executive agency, as defined by section 105 of title 5, United States Code;
+  - **(3)** the term agency means an Executive agency (as defined by section 105 of title 5, United States Code), excluding any having fewer than 100 employees (as defined by section 2105 of such title), determined on a full-time equivalent basis.
-- **(3)** the term telework or teleworking refers to a work arrangement in which an employee regularly performs such employee’s duties and responsibilities from home or another worksite removed from the employee’s regular place of employment; and
-- **(4)** the term continuity of operations refers to the preparations and institutions maintained by the Government to provide for the continuation of Government operations in the event of a catastrophe.